Level 2 Geography offers a mixture of Achievement Standards from Geography, Earth & Space Science, Education for Sustainability

-Note: Achievement Standards with two stars (**) contributes to BOTH UE Reading & Writing literacy requirements.
+Achievement Standards with one start (*) contributes to UE Reading.
+Two stars (**) contribute to BOTH UE Reading & Writing literacy requirements.

 What should I have already achieved?

-It would be advisable to have at least gained Level 1 Literacy and Level 1 Numeracy or completed Geography, English or History .
-Please note the Achievement Standard criteria for Geography requires a high level of English writing and reading skills.
+It would be advisable to have at least gained Level 1 Literacy and Level 1 Numeracy or completed Geography (GEOS or GEOH), English or History.
+Please note the Achievement Standard criteria for Level 2 requires a high level of English writing and reading skills.

 What will I learn?